spartanmayo/recursionschemes-1/recursionTalk.md

 ```
 ![](examples/example.png)

-But, for the RingF, we are able to build just base cases like Elem(7), Add(3, 4), etc.
+But, for the RingF, we are able to build just base cases like `Elem(7)`, `Add(3, 4)`, etc.

-Lets imagine that we want to evaluate an expresion to, for example, to it associated value after resolving the operations.
+Lets imagine that we want to evaluate an expresion to, for example, the value resulting from solving the operations.
 This can be made by the recursive function:

 ```scala
 def toInt: Ring => Int = {